Syrians in Revolution and War

-A vivid and groundbreaking look at a modern-day political and humanitarian nightmare.
+A vivid look at a modern-day political and humanitarian nightmare.

-In 2011, many Syrians took to the streets of Damascus to demand the overthrown of the government of of Bashar al-Assad.
-Today, much of Syria has become a warzone where foreign journalists find it almost impossible to report on life in this devastated land.
+In 2011, many Syrians took to the streets of Damascus to demand the overthrow of the government of Bashar al-Assad.
+Today, much of Syria has become a war zone where foreign journalists find it almost impossible to report on life in this devastated land.

 With chapters focusing on ISIS and Islamism, regional geopolitics, the new grassroots revolutionary organisations, and the worst refugee crisis since World War Two, Burning Country is a vivid and groundbreaking look at a modern-day political and humanitarian nightmare.

 Robin Yassin-Kassab is a regular media commentator on Syria and the Middle East.
 He is the co-author of Burning Country: Syrians in Revolution and War (Pluto, 2016, 2018) and author of the novel The Road from Damascus (Penguin, 2009) and contributor to Syria Speaks (Saqi, 2014).